Azure/azure-iiot-opc-vault-service/project/docs/DEV-SETUP.md

 At some point you will probably want to setup your Azure IoT Hub, for development and integration tests.

-The project includes some scripts to help you:
+The project includes some Bash scripts to help you with this setup:

 * Create new IoT Hub: `./project/iothub/create-hub.sh`
 * List existing hubs: `./project/iothub/list-hubs.sh`